yoshisuga/MAME4iOS/README.md

 Requirements: Mac 10.13.6 with Xcode 11.4 or above to bulid.

+Even if you are not in the paid Apple Developer Program, you can sideload the app using a Mac with Xcode.

+1. Open the Xcode project in `MAME4iOS.xcodeproj`

-1. Set the Organization and Team Identifer in `xcode/MAME4iOS/MAME4iOS.xcconfig`
+2. Set the Organization and Team Identifer in `MAME4iOS.xcconfig`
         ```
         ORG_IDENTIFIER   = com.example    // CHANGE this to your Organization Identifier.
         DEVELOPMENT_TEAM = ABC8675309     // CHANGE this to your Team ID. (or select in Xcode project editor)